clemvg/portfolio_newsletter/DEPLOYMENT.md

 This guide will walk you through deploying and testing your portfolio newsletter Cloud Run Job.
 The application runs as a scheduled batch job that generates newsletters for configured stock tickers.
 All commands should be run from the **root directory** of the project.

+Note that this project is deployed on a sandbox GCP project sponsored by ML6.

 ## Prerequisites

 Before you begin, make sure you have the following tools installed: